JuliaMolSim/Molly.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://JuliaMolSim.github.io/Molly.jl/latest)

 Much of science can be explained by the movement and interaction of molecules.
-Molecular dynamics (MD) is a computational technique used to explore these phenomena, particularly for biological macromolecules.
+Molecular dynamics (MD) is a computational technique used to explore these phenomena, from noble gases to biological macromolecules.
-Molly.jl is a pure Julia package for MD and for molecular simulation more broadly.
+Molly.jl is a pure Julia package for MD, and for the simulation of physical systems more broadly.

 At the minute the package is a proof of concept for MD in Julia.
 **It is not production ready.**
 It can simulate a system of atoms with arbitrary interactions as defined by the user.
+Implemented features include:
+- Interface to allow definition of new forces, simulators, thermostats, neighbour finders, loggers etc.
-It can also read in pre-computed Gromacs topology and coordinate files with the OPLS-AA forcefield and run MD on proteins with given parameters.
+- Read in pre-computed Gromacs topology and coordinate files with the OPLS-AA forcefield and run MD on proteins with given parameters.
 In theory it can do this for any regular protein, but in practice this is untested.
-Implemented features include:
-- Interface to allow definition of new forces, thermostats, loggers etc.
 - Non-bonded interactions - Lennard-Jones Van der Waals/repulsion force, electrostatic Coulomb potential, gravitational potential, soft sphere potential.
 - Bonded interactions - covalent bonds, bond angles, torsion angles.
 - Andersen thermostat.